-19.2.1 Add/Edit a Parental Control Profile
+18.2.1 Add/Edit a Parental Control Profile

-Click Add New PCP in the Parental Control screen to add a new rule or click the Edit icon next to an existing rule to edit it.
+Click Add new PCP in the Parental Control screen to add a new rule or click the Edit icon next to an existing rule to edit it.
 Use this screen to configure a restricted access schedule and/or URL filtering settings to block the users on your network from accessing certain web sites.

-Figure 116 Parental Control Rule: Add/Edit Rule Add New PCP Active Enable Disable (Settings are invalid when disabled) Parental Control Profile Name Home Network User Custom Rule List User MAC Address Internet Access Schedule Everyday Monday Tuesday Wednesday Thursday Friday Day Saturday Sunday Time (Start - End) 00:00 - 24:00 00:00 24:00 Authorized Access Network Service Block ▼ Selected Service(s) Network Service Setting Add New Service Service Name Protocol:Port Site/URL Keyword Block or Allow the Web Site Block the web URLs ▼ Add Redirect blocked site to ZyXEL Family Safety page 🛐 OK Cancel
+Figure 115 Parental Control Rule: Add/Edit Rule Add new PCP General Active Parental Control Profile Name : MyPCP Home Network User: Custom ▼ 12:34:56:78:9a:bc Rule List + .
+User MAC Address 12:34:56:78:9a:bc Internet Access Schedule Everyday Monday Tuesday Wednesday Thursday Day: ☐ Friday ☐ Saturday ☐ Sunday 18:30-24:00 Time (Start - End) : 00:00-24:00 08:30-24:00 00:00 24:00 ■ No access ■ Authorized access Network Service Network Service Settings : Block ▼ selected service(s) Add New Service Site/URL Keyword Block or Allow the Web Site : Block the web URLs ▼ Add Delete Apply Cancel

-Figure 117 Parental Control Rule: Add/Edit Rule > Add New Service
+Figure 116 Parental Control Rule: Add/Edit Rule > Add Service

-Figure 118 Parental Control Rule: Add/Edit Rule > Add Keyword
+Figure 117 Parental Control Rule: Add/Edit Rule > Add Keyword

-Table 89 Parental Control Rule: Add/Edit
+Table 87 Parental Control Rule: Add/Edit

-LABEL DESCRIPTION General General Active Select to enable or disable this parental control rule.
+LABEL DESCRIPTION General General Active Select the checkbox to activate this parental control rule.
 Parental Control Profile Name Enter a descriptive name for the rule.
 Home Network User Select the LAN user that you want to apply this rule to from the drop-down list box.
 If you select Custom , enter the LAN user's MAC address.
-If you select All , the rule applies to all LAN users.
-Click Add to add the user NAC address to the Rule List .
-Rule List Up to five are allowed.
-Click the Delete icon to remove one.
+If you select AII , the rule applies to all LAN users.
+Rule List In Home Network User , select Custom , enter the LAN user's MAC address, then click the + sign to enter a computer MAC address for this PCP.
+Up to five are allowed.
+Click the - sign to remove one.
 Internet Access Schedule Day Select check boxes for the days that you want the VMG to perform parental control.
-Time Drag the time bar to define the time that the LAN user is allowed access ( Authorized access ).
+Time Drag the time bar to define the time that the LAN user is allowed access (Authorized access) or denied access (No access).
 Click the + sign above the time bar to add a new time bar.
 Up to three are allowed.
-Click the Delete icon to remove the corresponding one.
-Network Service Network Service Network If you select Block , the VMG prohibits the users from using the service listed below.
-Service Setting If you select Allow , the VMG blocks all services except ones listed below.
-Add New service Click this to show a screen in which you can add a new service rule.
-You can configure the Service Name , Protocol , and Name of the new rule.
-This shows the index number of the rule.
-Select the checkbox next to the rule to activate it.
-Service Name This shows the name of the service.
-Protocol:Port This shows the protocol and the port of the service.
+Authorized access Select this to allow access for the times defined above.
+No access Select this to deny access for the times defined above.

-Table 89 Parental Control Rule: Add/Edit (continued)
+Table 87 Parental Control Rule: Add/Edit (continued)